sheenapatel262/capstone_website/index.md

 ---

-## Ethics and Biases
+## Considerations

-Discuss any ethical considerations and biases addressed during the capstone project.
+Discuss any ethical considerations and biases addressed during the capstone project

 <details>
   <summary>Expand to see details</summary>

-  Your ethics and biases content goes here.
+  Insert ethics and biases

 </details>